Azerbaijan's Baku hosts meeting of heads of OTS customs services (PHOTO) (UPDATE)

 He noted that Kazakhstan, as a full-fledged participant in global economic relations, is taking active steps to develop international supply chains and improve the transparency and efficiency of customs services.

 "Due to its geographical location, Kazakhstan is viewed as one of the transit countries connecting Europe and Asia.
-Our state's foreign economic policy is aimed at expanding the boundaries of international integration and global economic processes.
+We aim to expand the boundaries of international integration and global economic processes through our state's foreign economic policy.

 The implementation and expansion of the use of the E-TIR information system is essential for simplified and accelerated cargo transportation between the member states of the OTS.
 Our joint efforts in implementing the E-TIR information system by our countries shall create numerous advantages for carriers," added Jumagaliyev.